autosome-ru/dream2022/README.md

 ## Input data

 Before you proceed, make sure that `test_sequences.txt` file is in the root directiory of the repository.
-If you aim to re-train the model, make sure that the same applies for `expression_challenge.txt` (this file is not provided with the repository as it is too large).
+If you aim to re-train the model, make sure that the same applies for `train_sequences.txt` (this file is not provided with the repository as it is too large).

 ## Test-time evaluation
 To reproduce predictions *exactly* (up to some floating point errors) as they were present at *DREAM* leaderboard, i.e.